basilfisk/UI2/docs/issues.md

 	- tableShow
 	- userAccess
 - `loginCheck` in `functions.js` has been hard-coded with the admin username & password
+- `server/config.json` holds SSL certificates pointing to VeryAPI.
+Sample should use HTTP only.
+- `docs/example.md` references the VeryAPI SSL certificates.

 ## General Issues